japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-IncrementalExecution.md

 All the other properties (the <<state-checkpoint-location, state checkpoint location>>, the <<runId, run ID>>, the <<currentBatchId, current batch ID>>, and the <<numStateStores, number of state stores>>) are the same within a single `IncrementalExecution` instance.

-The only two properties that may ever change are the <<runId, run ID>> (after a streaming query is restarted from the checkpoint) and the <<currentBatchId, current batch ID>> (every micro-batch in <<spark-sql-streaming-MicroBatchExecution.adoc#, MicroBatchExecution>> execution engine).
+The only two properties that may ever change are the <<runId, run ID>> (after a streaming query is restarted from the checkpoint) and the <<currentBatchId, current batch ID>> (every micro-batch in <<spark-sql-streaming-MicroBatchExecution.md#, MicroBatchExecution>> execution engine).
 ====

-NOTE: `nextStatefulOperationStateInfo` is used exclusively when `IncrementalExecution` is requested to optimize a streaming physical plan using the <<state, state preparation rule>> (and creates the stateful physical operators: <<spark-sql-streaming-StateStoreSaveExec.adoc#, StateStoreSaveExec>>, <<spark-sql-streaming-StateStoreRestoreExec.adoc#, StateStoreRestoreExec>>, <<spark-sql-streaming-StreamingDeduplicateExec.adoc#, StreamingDeduplicateExec>>, [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md), <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#, StreamingSymmetricHashJoinExec>>, and <<spark-sql-streaming-StreamingGlobalLimitExec.adoc#, StreamingGlobalLimitExec>>).
+NOTE: `nextStatefulOperationStateInfo` is used exclusively when `IncrementalExecution` is requested to optimize a streaming physical plan using the <<state, state preparation rule>> (and creates the stateful physical operators: <<spark-sql-streaming-StateStoreSaveExec.md#, StateStoreSaveExec>>, <<spark-sql-streaming-StateStoreRestoreExec.md#, StateStoreRestoreExec>>, <<spark-sql-streaming-StreamingDeduplicateExec.md#, StreamingDeduplicateExec>>, [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md), <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#, StreamingSymmetricHashJoinExec>>, and <<spark-sql-streaming-StreamingGlobalLimitExec.md#, StreamingGlobalLimitExec>>).

 === [[shouldRunAnotherBatch]] Checking Out Whether Last Execution Requires Another Non-Data Micro-Batch -- `shouldRunAnotherBatch` Method